 Each episode of Nihongo con Teppei features a conversation between Teppei and a guest.
 The topics range from Japanese culture and lifestyle to current events and personal experiences.

-One of the unique features of Nihongo con Teppei is its focus on natural Japanese rather than a textbook or formal language.
+One of Nihongo con Teppei’s unique traits is its focus on natural Japanese rather than a textbook or formal language.

 Teppei speaks entirely in Japanese but provides explanations and translations as needed to help listeners understand.
 It is a splendid resource for lower and upper-intermediate learners who want to enhance their listening comprehension and speaking skills.